MuesLee/robocode-kotlin/README.md

 ### startRobocode

 Executes every task mentioned above and starts the real `Robocode` battle using the generated `testBattle.battle`.
-Lay back and watch you robot fight.
+Lay back and watch your robot fight.

 ## Test